dominictarr/npmd/docs/install.md

 install globally (use for commands)
 (sets `path=${npm.config.prefix}/lib` and `bin=${npm.config.prefix}/bin`

+## --offline

+resolve only modules that are in the local cache.

+## --correct

+do not use optimistic resolution (a little slower)

 ## --path $DIR

 directory that the target `node_modules` directory should be created in.